UPPS 02.06.03 - Excused Absence Policy Related to University-Sponsored Events

 Whenever possible, students will schedule classes at times that will not conflict with times when they know they will be absent (e.g., if the volleyball team will miss numerous Tuesday evenings due to travel, a member of the volleyball team should not sign up for a Tuesday evening class).

 To the fullest extent possible, it is the student’s responsibility to inform faculty of expected absences upon receipt of the course syllabus.
-The student and instructor should work out arrangements for exceptions to the absence policy in the course syllabus by the third class day of the semester.
-See AA/PPS No. 02.03.01, Conduct and Planning of Courses for further information regarding faculty attendance policies.
+The student and instructor should work out arrangements for exceptions to the absence policy in the course syllabus by the third class day of the semester (see AA/PPS No. 02.03.01, Conduct and Planning of Courses for further information regarding faculty attendance policies).

-PROCEDURE FOR REQUESTING AN EXCUSED ABSENCE
+PROCEDURES FOR REQUESTING AN EXCUSED ABSENCE

-As soon as possible after learning that he or she will be absent because of an official university-sponsored function, a student should submit the Official University-Sponsored Function Registration for Events Not Requiring Travel Documents form to the instructor for each class that will be missed.
+As soon as possible after learning that they will be absent because of an official university-sponsored function, a student should submit the Official University-Sponsored Function Registration for Events Not Requiring Travel Documents form to the instructor for each class that will be missed.
 When the student presents the Official University-Sponsored Function Registration for Events Not Requiring Travel Documents form to the instructor, the student and instructor should discuss the coursework for which the student will be responsible for completing.
 The student is responsible for initiating this discussion and submitting assignments according to the instructor’s directions.

 The advisor or director of the organization sponsoring the event must assure that the correct information is posted on the website in a timely manner.
 Questions about the event posting should be directed to Student Involvement @ LBJSC at 512.245.3219.